The Universe expansion and Energy problems: The limits of Quantum theory

 \subsection{Conclusion}

 We can now summarize the preceeding study by stating that: \begin{description} \item[$\bullet$] A particle is never reduced to a single point. \item[$\bullet$] Any particle has at any time $t$ a centroid. \item[$\bullet$] Even for a pointlike particle the centroid can not have a definite geometrical position inside the particle during any small time interval since a particle is permanently evolving due to internal and external interactions and energy transformations. \item[$\bullet$] If we use the Hamilton-Jacobi equation and a specific Schr\"odinger function $\Psi$ that determines an eikonal function $\sigma$ which is proportional to a Hamilton's principal function $S,$ we can determine $\sigma$ as the solution of the equation $S$ can then be theoretically determined.
 Therefore, if we assume that the particle centroid is fixed relatively to the particle and if the initial conditions are well defined as well as all surrounded conditions, then $S$ can be used to exactly determine the trajectory $q=(q_j)_j$ and the momentum $p=(p_j)_j.$ \item[$\bullet$] Since such specifications are quasi impossible, we have to content ourselves with using the probability density and then our knowledge of both position and momentum are limited by the uncertainty principle. \item[$\bullet$] Nevertheless, if we could have some specific information about the particle and some surrounding physical conditions, we can hope to set down some constraints on the centroid and the momentum.
 Then, when we take a given point as approximate centroid, we can determine a fictitious trajectory for this point and deduce, using some estimates, that the trajectory of the real centroid is within a space tube about the fictitious trajectory during a reasonable time interval.
-If this theoretically possible situation is realized in practice, then (using in a similar way some estimates for the momentum) we can obtain a smaller uncertainty than the limit given by the uncertainty principle. \item[$\bullet$] Finally, when we use a wave packet for a particle (in macroscopic cases or in the short wave limit and the Bohr's correspondence principle case), we may have approximate values $<r>$ for the position and $<p>$ for the momentum of the particle but then, it is sometimes possible to use the idealizing classical Physics for getting better approximate values. \end{description}}
+If this theoretically possible situation is realized in practice, then (using in a similar way some estimates for the momentum) we can obtain a smaller uncertainty than the limit given by the uncertainty principle. \item[$\bullet$] Finally, when we use a wave packet for a particle (in macroscopic cases or in the short wave limit and the Bohr's correspondence principle case), we may have approximate values $<r>$ for the position and $<p>$ for the momentum of the particle but then, it is sometimes possible to use the idealizing classical Physics for getting better approximate values. \item[$\bullet$] {\bf About Schr\"odinger equation:} We have already noticed that the trajectory $X(t)$ of an electron inside atoms is a geodesic with respect to the ambiant metric $g_t$ (i.e. $\nabla^{g_t}_{X'(t)}X'(t)=0$) as long as it does not change its orbit where it has a well determined energy and approximatly a constant speed $v$.
+In other respects, if $V(r,t)$ is the potential energy of the electron, then the Hamiltonian is given by $\mathcal{H}=\frac1{2m}p^2+V(r,t)=T+V$.
+Letting $S(r,t)$ be the Hamilton's principal function then we have approximatly: